-The lower 1120 Data memory locations address the Register File, the I/O memory and the internal data SRAM.
-The first 96 locations address the Register File and I/O memory and the next 1K locations address the internal data SRAM.
-An optional external Data memory device can be placed in the same SRAM memory space.
+The lower 1120 Data Memory locations address the Register file, the I/O Memory and the internal data SRAM.
+The first 96 locations address the Register File and I/O Memory, and the next 1K locations address the internal data SRAM.
+An optional external data memory device can be placed in the same SRAM memory space.
 This memory device will occupy the locations following the internal SRAM and up to as much as 64K - 1, depending on external memory size.

-When the addresses accessing the Data memory space exceed the internal data SRAM locations, the memory device is accessed using the same instructions as for the internal data SRAM access.
-When the internal data space is accessed, the read and write strobe pins ( $\overline{\text{RD}}$ and $\overline{\text{WR}}$ ) are inactive during the whole access cycle.
-External memory operation is enabled by setting the SRE bit in the MCUCR Register.
-See "Interface to External Memory" on page 84 for details.
+When the addresses accessing the data memory space exceeds the internal data SRAM locations, the memory device is accessed using the same instructions as for the internal data SRAM access.
+When the internal data space is accessed, the read and write strobe pins (RD and WR) are inactive during the whole access cycle.
+External memory operation is enabled by setting the SRE bit in the MCUCR register.
+See "Interface to external memory" on page 72 for details.

 Accessing external memory takes one additional clock cycle per byte compared to access of the internal SRAM.
-This means that the commands LD, ST, LDS, STS, PUSH, and POP take one additional clock cycle.
-If the Stack is placed in external memory, interrupts, subroutine calls and returns take two clock cycles extra because the 2-byte Program Counter is pushed and popped.
-When external memory interface is used with wait state, two additional clock cycles are used per byte.
-This has the following effect: Data transfer instructions take two extra clock cycles, whereas interrupt, subroutine calls and returns will need four clock cycles more than specified in the Instruction Set manual.
+This means that the commands LD, ST, LDS, STS, PUSH and POP take one additional clock cycle.
+If the stack is placed in external memory, interrupts, subroutine calls and returns take two clock cycles extra because the two-byte program counter is pushed and popped.
+When external memory interface is used with wait state, two additional clock cycles is used per byte.
+This has the following effect: Data transfer instructions take two extra clock cycles, whereas interrupt, subroutine calls and returns will need four clock cycles more than specified in the instruction set manual.

-The five different Addressing modes for the Data memory cover: Direct, Indirect with Displacement, Indirect, Indirect with Pre-decrement and Indirect with Post-increment.
-In the Register File, registers R26 to R31 feature the indirect Addressing Pointer Registers.
+The five different addressing modes for the data memory cover: Direct, Indirect with Displacement, Indirect, Indirect with Pre-Decrement, and Indirect with Post-Increment.
+In the register file, registers R26 to R31 feature the indirect addressing pointer registers.